jeswheel/4451_s26/index.md

 The first of a two-part sequence on:
 Probability, random variables, discrete and continuous distributions, order statistics, limit theorems, point and interval estimation, uniformly most powerful tests, likelihood ratio tests, chi-square and F tests, nonparametric tests.
 PREREQ: MATH 3326 and MATH 3352.
-Offered Odd Years in the Fall Semester.
+Offered Even Years in the Spring Semester.

 For this sequence of courses, we will stick closely to Chapters 1-10 of the third edition of "Mathematical Statistics and Data Analysis", by John A. Rice.
 This is a well-known textbook to use as an introduction to mathematical statistics at the advanced undergraduate level.